centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 ### Shop API flow

-Whole flow for Shop API is really similar to Checkout API.
+The whole flow for Shop API is really similar to Checkout API.
 The main difference is that it's your backend making the API-calls to Centra instead of the Frontend.

 <img src="images/stripe-pi-shop-api.png" />
 ```eval_rst